 What is the Boston CityPASS?

 Before we get into my experience of using the Boston CityPASS, let’s first discuss what that aforementioned product actually is.
 Think of CityPASS as a curator that compiles packages for you to experience key attractions for one low price.
 They look at one of the most popular metropolitan areas in the United States and choose what they think are some of its top attractions.

 CityPASS then creates a ticket bundle containing passes for those attractions above.
 Aside from curating the Boston tourist attractions, CityPASS allows customers to save on vacation expenses.

 The tickets included in the bundle are discounted.
 You won’t have to pay as much for those tickets as you would have if you were purchasing them at the location directly.

 Key Features of the Boston CityPASS

 Those destinations in question are the Museum of Science and the New England Aquarium.
 You can also use your tickets for one of the Boston Harbor cruises.

 CityPASS owners will also have the option of visiting either the Franklin Park Zoo or the Harvard Museum of Natural History.
 We’ll detail those attractions included in the CityPASS Boston MA later in this article, so stay tuned for that!
 For now, let’s talk more about pricing.

 Savings on the Boston CityPASS

 CityPASS has done us the favor of outlining how much you could save if you use their service.
 Those savings could go towards your accommodations, food, or souvenirs!
 Here is a table showing the price and savings with the attraction pass:

 Let’s assume you’re planning to visit the Museum of Science, the New England Aquarium, the Franklin Park Zoo, and the Boston Harbor cruise.
 To get tickets for all those attractions as an adult, you will probably have to pay (prices are subject to change, but they are accurate at the time of this writing) $120.65 – yeesh.

 If you’re using CityPASS, you can secure tickets for all those attractions for $67.
-That’s a near 50 percent discount!
+That’s a nearly 50 percent discount!
 The CityPASS costs $54 for kids, making it even more of a substantial discount if you have young’uns.